 About Thomas Blanchard

-Mixing 8K Insect Clips and Carnivorous Plants Timelapses in One
+Mixing 8K Insect Clips and Carnivorous Plants Timelapse in One

 Why It Was Such a Lengthy Process

-The lengthiest part of the process was getting the timelapses of the plants, which are more difficult than similar clips featuring flowers, according to the filmmaker.
+The lengthiest part of the process was getting the time-lapses of the plants, which is more difficult than similar clips featuring flowers, according to the filmmaker.
 It takes at least a week to see the evolution of growing carnivorous plants.
 For these shots, Blanchard set his camera to take a photo every seven minutes for three months.